-“It also comes down to compromise."
+“It often comes down to compromise."

-“In this hyper-busy day and age it’s all about scheduling and doing this properly is destined to make relationships healthier.”
+“In this hyper-busy day and age it’s all about scheduling and doing this properly is destined to make relationships healthier.” she said.

 “We need to remember that relationships are about compromise and partners need to give each other permission to pursue their passions.”